oskariorg/oskari-server/MigrationGuide.md

 See https://github.com/nls-oskari/kartta.paikkatietoikkuna.fi/pull/102 for example and https://github.com/oskariorg/oskari-server/pull/271 for details about the change.

-OskariLayerResource has been deprecated since it now longer serves any purpose.
+OskariLayerResource has been deprecated since it no longer serves any purpose.
 The mapping of layer permissions mapping has been changed from type+url+name to use the layer id.
+Note that this might break some old migrations that use it if run on an empty database

 ## 1.52.0